Benefits and Responsbilities

 5. Exterior modifications (other than maintenance or landscaping) of buildings, monuments, objects, or sites require a Certificate of Appropriateness (CoA) from the HPC.
 A plan for one or more modifications should closely conform to the Standards.
 If the plan requires further consideration by the HPC, then the application will have a public hearing, where anyone may speak in favor of (or opposition to) the proposal.
 A CoA public hearing will require an application fee.
 Applications for demolitions also follow this process.

-6. Administrative review for a CoA typically applies to fences, paints, roofs, signs, and solar panels.
+6. Administrative review for a CoA typically applies to signs and re-painting the same color.
 If the plan does not conform to the Standards, then City Planning staff will refer the application to the HPC.
 A complete application includes a photo of the existing historic resource, and manufacturer cut sheets of the proposed materials.

 7. In rare cases, local historic resources such as homes or other types of buildings may be demolished.
 A plan for demolition should closely conform to the Standards, and the HPC may temporarily stay the demolition while a preservation alternative is sought.